sensu/sensu-docs/content/sensu-go/5.14/reference/datastore.md

 ---
 title: "Datastore"
 description: "Sensu stores the most recent event for each entity and check pair using an embedded etcd (default) or an external etcd instance.
-Sensu also supports using an external PostgreSQL instance for event storage in place of etcd (licensed-tier only).
+Sensu also supports using an external PostgreSQL instance for event storage in place of etcd (licensed feature).
 Read the reference to configure enterprise-scale event storage using PostgreSQL."
 weight: 10
 version: "5.14"
 product: "Sensu Go"